zhenhuan-yang/zhenhuan-yang.github.io/_posts/2020-11-15-momentum-based-variance-reduction.md

 comments: true
 ---

+## Explanation of the idea

-[Ashok Cutkosky and Francesco Orabona](https://arxiv.org/abs/1905.10018) developed a variance reduction algorithm can do not require $n$-related batch size.
+[Ashok Cutkosky and Francesco Orabona](https://arxiv.org/abs/1905.10018) developed a variance reduction algorithm, STORM, that do not require $n$-related batch size.
 But depends on adaptive learning rate.

 The proposed update